 Taking a moment before meals to get quiet, to give thanks, to offer a prayer, or whatever you prefer, literally helps you digest better.
 This ancient tradition has a scientific, physiological rationale!

 My colleague Dr. Courtney Jackson lays it all out in this TEDx talk, and I highly encourage you to watch it.

 Want to learn more?
 The Food as Medicine Institute in Portland (cofounded by Dr. Jackson) offers 12-week cooking and nutrition classes that I recommend to all my patients.
 It’s a great way to jump start health, and helps get me and my patients on the same page about basic concepts.
-Ask at your appointment about the 20-percent discount code.
+Now available virtually!

 And then, of course, there are appointments with me.
 We’ll discuss what does and doesn’t work for you specifically, and come up with ways to optimize your food choices and health.